GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV

-We perform Bayesian parameter estimation and model selection on 4 seconds of publicly available data \cite{GWOSC} from the two Advanced LIGO and Virgo detectors around the time of GW190521 sampled at 1024 Hz, using at lower frequency cutoff $f_{min}=11$ Hz (for full details, see the Parameter Estimation section within the Methods).
-We compare GW190521 to numerical simulations of HOCs, to simulations of equal-mass and equal-spin head-on PS mergers (PHOCs), and to the surrogate model for generically spinning BBH mergers \texttt{NRSur7dq4} \cite{NRSur7dq4}.
-Our numerical simulations include the gravitational-wave modes $ (\ell,m) = (2,0),(2, \pm 2),(3,\pm 2)$ while the BBH model contains all modes with $\ell\leq 4$.
-All PHOCs considered eventually form a BH, emitting less than $0.1\%$ of their mass.
-We note that in cases with low compactness the final object may not be a Kerr BH but a perturbed PS with continuous, low-frequency GW emission \cite{palenzuela2017gravitational,sanchis2019head}.
-However, the cases we consider form a Kerr BH with a feeble Proca remnant that does not impact on the GW emission \cite{sanchis2020synchronised}.

-In addition, to check the robustness of our results, we perform an exploratory study comparing GW190521 to a very limited family of simulations for unequal-mass $(q\neq 1)$ head-on PS mergers.
+We perform Bayesian parameter estimation and model selection on 4 seconds of publicly available data \cite{GWOSC} from the two Advanced LIGO and Virgo detectors around the time of GW190521 (for full details see the Supplemental Material, which includes references \cite{Ashton:2018jfp,CPNest,Cornish:2014kda,Cornish2015,Finn1992,Romano2017,Cutler1994} ).
+We compare GW190521 to numerical-relativity simulations of (i) HOCs, (ii) equal-mass and equal-spin head-on PS mergers (PHOCs), and (iii) to the surrogate model for generically spinning BBH mergers \texttt{NRSur7dq4} \cite{NRSur7dq4}.
+Our simulations include the GW modes $(\ell,m) = (2,0),(2, \pm 2),(3,\pm 2)$ while the BBH model contains all modes with $\ell\leq 4$.
+The PHOC cases we consider form a Kerr BH with a feeble Proca remnant that does not impact on the GW emission \cite{sanchis2020synchronised}.
+Finally, to check the robustness of our results, we perform an exploratory study comparing GW190521 to a limited family of simulations for unequal-mass $(q\neq 1)$ head-on PS mergers.
+For finer details on numerical simulations, we refer the reader to our Supp.
+Material and references \cite{EinsteinToolkit,Loffler:2011ay, Zilhao:2013hia,Schnetter:2003rb,Cactus,ansorg2004single,Canuda_2020_3565475, Zilhao:2015tya, Reisswig:2015} therein.\\